-For all other beverage containers secondary data was collected based on sample products selected by Ball for most relevant market shares in the US.
+For all other beverage containers secondary data was collected based on sample products selected by Ball for most relevant market shares in Brazil.
 The final set of specific products is summarized in Table 5.
-The specified products were purchased, materials identified, measured and weighed to the precision available in-house.
-For most products, the precision of measurements was at least one decimal place (0.1g), giving a relative error of at most 10% by weight in case of caps (1-2g), but well under 1% relative to the entire primary packaging (bottle plus cap).
+The specified products were purchased, materials identified, measured and weighed to the precision available in-house, by collaborators at the University of Brasília (Laboratory of Energy and Environment, Department of Mechanical Engineering, Faculty of Engineering).
+For most products, the precision of measurements was at least one decimal place (0.1g), giving a relative error of at most 10% by weight in case of caps (1-2g), but well under 1% relative to the entire primary packaging (bottle plus cap.
 For carton products produced by Tetra Pak, information on product weight and composition was taken from online resources (Tetra Pak 2019).